grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ## Notes and To dos:
 :notes:
+* [ ] For the cover:
+	* have Dave do illustration
+	* It would be better, I think, to include illustrations of some of the characters ON the sub, rather than just the sub
+		* (just a sub will only appeal to sub people. interesting-looking characters could appeal to lots of different kinds of people.
+	* Maybe even anime-ish?
+To pull in the anime folks who might enjoy this story?
 * [X] Draw diagrams of the Prospect and Gnat.
 Include with story.
 	* (Possibly by scanning and modifying from US Subs book Tang drawings in Inkscape)
 	* (No copyright problems, those are federal gov't drawings)